L-36.com

 unless otherwise noted, waves 1 foot or less.

-Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - High pressure will prevail early this week with a cold front impacting the area midweek.
-High pressure will return for late week.
+Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - A strong cold front will move through tonight, bringing much colder conditions to our area this week.

 7 Day Forecast for Marine Location Near Kiawah Island, SC